MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/infrastructure/management.md

 ## Manage business continuity and disaster recovery

-The following guidance provides recommendations for implementing and managing business continuity and disaster recovery for your AI applications.
+This guidance outlines best practices for implementing business continuity and disaster recovery for AI applications on Azure.
+With strategies like real-time replication, automated recovery, and regular backups, organizations can safeguard their AI infrastructure against disruptions and ensure rapid recovery in case of unexpected failures, supporting continuous availability.

 - *Use Azure Site Recovery.* Site Recovery uses real-time replication and recovery automation to replicate workloads across regions.
 Built-in platform capabilities for VM workloads meet low RPO and RTO requirements.
 You can use Site Recovery to run recovery drills without affecting production workloads.
 You can also use Azure Policy to enable replication and to audit VM protection.